Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-Again, we can’t undo the decision of owners renting out their house to generate some income.
+Again, we can’t undo the decision of owners to rent out their houses to generate some income.

-If you target retail buyers and can’t convince the owner to get the tenants out, you might want to skip these kinds of sellers.
+You might want to skip these sellers if you target retail buyers and can’t convince the owner to get the tenants out.

 On the other hand, if you can also target real estate investors, things might look different.

 You will need to crunch some numbers and check if the return on investment on the home is good enough to offer it as an investment property.

 Again, the seller might also be flexible enough to accept a price decrease to sweeten the deal regarding the return on investment for potential real estate investor buyers.

 A creative approach would be to work with what is already there – the tenants.